 Evoking Ghūls as Characters

 The character of the ghūl has great importance in folk memory as a supernatural being vacillating between good and evil.
 Al-Khalili adds that at times the character of the ghūl more unusually takes on a third form of manipulating, belittling, and intimidating people (37).
 The ghūl is a very familiar type of unseen power that appears in short stories more often than any other.
-Tales of ghūls are prominent in folktales too, capturing the imagination of readers and listeners, especially if they are children, due to the mythical, strange, and magical dynamic it brings to the narrative.
+Tales of ghūls are prominent in folktales too, capturing the imagination of readers and listeners, especially if they are children, due to the mythical, strange, and magical dynamic they bring to the narrative.
 Al-Khalili defines a ghūl as a mythical creature that is sentient and states that such creatures are expressive of both real and symbolic processes of transformation.
 He attributes the creation of these beings to the subconscious, which reflects the mysterious aspects of existence.
 Because these beings are lodged in the subconscious, this type of story character represents an intimate aspect of ordinary people’s experience (87).

 Al-Zahir uses the character of the ghūl in “Shamaʿdān al-Dhahab” to present us with an unadulteratedly terrifying image.
 He uses this traditional character to both revive folk memories and introduce aspects of that character to the reader:

 “Oh vessel of patience, have patience with me!”
 Then she opened Hana’s box and said: “Oh vessel of happiness, save me!
 He devoured my siblings, and you said nothing.
 He devoured my mother, and you said nothing.
 He devoured my father, and you said nothing.
 He destroyed the whole caravan, and you said nothing.
 He took my children, and you said nothing.
 Oh, vessel of patience, have patience with me!
 Oh, vessel of happiness, save me!”
 Moments later, the ghūl appears at the golden candlestick with the two children, the first six the second five years old.
 And he says to her: “Oh, golden candlestick! you have witnessed a wonder!”
 She says: “I saw him praying, fasting, and worshipping the Eternal, Everlasting One.”
-The ghūl then gives the children the golden candlestick as a reward, while keeping the secret of what happened to it (Shamaʿdān 34).
+The ghūl then gives the children the golden candlestick as a reward, while keeping the secret of what happened to it.

+(Shamaʿdān 34)

 Al-Zahir understands that the ghūl has a symbolic role in the story that is possibly beyond a child’s comprehension.
 Thus, as the end of the tale, he explains: “The ghūl in this tale is not mere symbolism; it furthermore speaks to real evil and destruction.
 Ignorance is a ghūl, disease is a ghūl, poverty is a ghūl, and injustice is a ghūl: each of these things exist in every society.”